redhat-developer/red-hat-developer-hub-software-templates/templates/create-frontend-plugin/skeleton/plugins/${{values.plugin_id}}/README.md

 Welcome to the ${{values.plugin_id}} plugin!

-_This plugin was created through the Software Template_
+_This plugin was created through the Software Template.
+Please ensure you run it within your Backstage directory._

 ## Getting started